resource-disaggregation/blk-switch/README.md

    - xxx.xxx.xxx.xxx: Target IP address
    - protocol name: "tcp", "i10", etc.

-Or, you can use our script for a quick setup (both i10 and nvme-tcp with null-blk devices):
+4. Or, you can use our script for a quick setup (for RAM null-blk devices):

    ```
    cd ~
    cd blk-switch/scripts/
    (see NOTE below)
-   ./env_setup
    ./target_null.sh
    ```

-   **NOTE: please edit "env_setup" to specify target IP address and number of cores before using it.**
+   **NOTE: please edit "system_env.sh" to specify target IP address and number of cores before running "target_null.sh".**
    You can type "lscpu | grep ‘CPU(s)’" to get the number of cores of your system.

 ### Host configuration
+(See step 4 if you want to skip steps 2--3.
+You still need to run step 1.)

 1. Install NVMe utility (nvme-cli):